 “An actively engaged executive champion or sponsor” is the top requirement for organizations that want to meet their business goals, according to the Project Management Institute’s annual Pulse of the Profession global survey.
 Yet few organizations have a board-level sponsor for either innovation or portfolio delivery functions, let alone one that is responsible for both.
+This blog is all about the power of sponsorship and how it can help create change in organizations.

 So, what is going wrong?
-Why are there so few executive sponsors for both Innovation management and project portfolio management?
+Why are there so few executive sponsors for both innovation management and project portfolio management?

 One reason is that many of today’s PMOs (even those that claim to be ‘enterprise’ PMOs) and innovation teams are based within functional departments such as IT, R&D, or finance.
 Typically, innovation will sit in one functional area and portfolio delivery in another.
 Inevitably, the team takes its lead from the management it reports to, and that management direction is likely to be conditioned by narrow department priorities.
 For the IPMO (Innovation & Portfolio Management Office), this is simply not good enough.